Kuty, Warmian-Masurian Voivodeship

 Kuty (Kutten) is a village in the administrative district of Gmina Pozezdrze, within Węgorzewo County, Warmian-Masurian Voivodeship, in northern Poland.
-It lies approximately 7 km north-east of Pozezdrze, 14 km east of Węgorzewo, and 104 km north-east of the regional capital Olsztyn.
 It is located on the northern and eastern shore of Lake Czarna Kuta in the region of Masuria.

 History

 Kuty was founded by Polish people in 1552.
 The local landmark Gothic Saint Maximilian Kolbe church was built in the late 16th century.
 In 1710, the village was hit by an epidemic, commemorated by a painting in the church by order of the local pastor Paweł Drygalski.
 Under Nazi Germany, a labour camp of the Reich Labour Service was operated in the village.
 After Germany's defeat in World War II, in 1945, the village became again part of Poland.